-Our Pentium age of trashing everything hasn’t reduced the magnitude of Jackson’s portrayal, which remains luminous—just and resonant and rich.
+Our Internet age of trashing everything hasn’t reduced the magnitude of Jackson’s portrayal, which remains luminous—just and resonant and rich.
 And she accomplishes something else that astonishes in this era of special effects: she burrows through all the powdered and rouge grotesquery of the queen’s smallpox-scarred last years, conquering the horrors of Dawn Alcock’s spot-on kabuki makeup.
 You could get easily transfixed by it, and by Elizabeth Waller’s bejeweled wigs and progressively more majestic costumes.
 But Jackson in character stays paramount: entrenched in her vision yet never overwhelmed by it, she’s not about to let us forget that she’s playing—and becomes—the absolute Gloriana.
 Like Derek Jacobi’s in the triumphant I, Claudius, hers is a performance as the supreme example of the balance of artistry.
 Both renditions are history as art and art as history.
 Jackson’s entitled to the superlative rarely earned—magnificent.

 Text COPYRIGHT © 1997 RALPH BENNER (Revised 11/2018) All Rights Reserved.